steare573/rv-reactjs-flux-101-workshop/README.md

 #####Setup

 1. npm install
-2. grunt build
-	This will sit once done, running a watch on the code.
-Just leave it running.
+2. grunt build (This will sit once done, running a watch on the code.
+Just leave it running.)
-3. In a different console window, start up your node server: node server.js
+3. In a different console window, start up your node server by running: node server.js
 4. In browser, go to http://localhost:7000/commonjs-demo.
 This probably will not work in IE or Safari as I have not added the shims and the shams.

 #####Troubleshooting